 There are 92 dead ends in the City’s water distribution system, most of them in cul‐de‐sacs and all of them have blow‐off valves.
 The City schedules the flushing of dead end mains annually, or more often as needed to ensure water quality in these areas.
 The City also uses auto-flushers to help maintain a high level of water quality in areas with low circulation.

-City crews will be conducting water main flushing between October 24th to December 16th.
-If flushing occurs in your area you may experience discoloured water.
+Crews will be conducting spring water main flushing in the south zone between March 20 - May 15.
+If flushing occurs in your area, you may experience discoloured water.
 Run your taps until the water becomes clear.
 The water is safe to drink and use during flushing.
 If you have any questions call the City at 604.514.2910.